Papal meeting aims to strengthen relationships with Indigenous people of Canada | CBC News

 Piita Irniq was part of that delegation, however not part of the private meeting.

-"I prefer to say that I was kidnapped in broad daylight right in front of my parents by a Roman Catholic priest in August of 1958," he says, describing his residential school experience from his Ottawa home.
+"I prefer to say that I was kidnapped in broad daylight right in front of my parents by a Roman Catholic priest in August of 1958," he says, describing his residential school experience.

-Irniq was 11 years old when he was put on a boat from Naujaat, Nunavut to Igluligaarjuk, Nunavut, where he was forced to go to Turquetil Hall Residential School.
+Irniq was 11 when he was put on a boat from Naujaat, Nunavut, to Igluligaarjuk, Nunavut, where he was forced to go to Turquetil Hall Residential School.

 "That in itself is a very, very traumatic experience.
 Going to a residential school very foreign to our Inuit culture, Inuit customs and traditions was very, very traumatic also."